Trevor Morais: Later career

+In the late 1960s Morais bought Bendrose house and converted it into Farmyard Studios.

 Morais played drums on Tina Turner's 1984 hit "Better Be Good to Me".
 Morais' drumming on the song was noted by Chris Welch in his book, The Tina Turner Experience where he said that Morais' stomping drums seemed to develop as much excitement as the Revue days.

 During the 1990s, Morais was the drummer in Björk's touring band.
 In 1996 after an extensive tour, accepting an offer from Morais, Björk went to his studio in Málaga, Spain and ended up recording her Homogenic album there.